cybernoid1975/DIY-Respirator/README.md

 Software developer and diy-maker.
 Located in Belgrade, Serbia.
 Please note - I am not physician, doctor nor mechanical engineer.
 All the knowledge I have about chemistry, biology and physics is from general education.
 I'm not part of the team, do not have any association with some external company, institution or government.

 # Motivation
 After seeing the terrible situation in the world...
 Italy, Spain, Europe, US... :( ... just can not sit down doing nothing.
+People are dying.
 Want to help somehow.
 Please take all infromation from this page with caution, analysis and criticism.
 Would like to get your feedback and suggestions to make it better.
 If someone can use it as basis or to fork completly new design, all that better.

 # Future use